Weakness and paleness may seem normal during pregnancy but it can also be anaemia! Do not ignore the warning signs, know more…

 Risks of conceiving with anaemia

 - Serious birth defects like Neural Tube Defects

 Manage it right!

-Timely blood tests like complete blood count, checking for levels of hemoglobin, iron, folate, vitamin B12, etc., especially during pregnancy helps in preventing anemia.
-Also, consuming foods rich in iron and vitamin content allows to keep a check on anemia before it makes an unannounced arrival!
+Timely blood tests like complete blood count, checking for levels of haemoglobin, iron, folate, vitamin B12, etc., especially during pregnancy helps in preventing anaemia.
+Also, consuming foods rich in iron and vitamin content allows keeping a check on anaemia before it makes an unannounced arrival!